 Black eyes and eye injury can be prevented in some cases.
-Your everyday glasses should be made from a shatterproof material, and if you are uncertain about the quality, consult your eyecare practitioner.
+Your everyday glasses should definitely be made from a shatterproof material, and if you are uncertain about the quality, consult your eyecare practitioner.

 You should wear protective eyewear in the following instances:

 - If you work in a profession where the risk of eye injury is big, such as construction.